kazmasaurus/Woes/README.md

 _TODO: Sample code_

-## Why should error messages or recovery steps be the API's job instead of the controller's
+## Why put error messages or recovery steps in the API instead of the controllers

 _TODO: Location manager example_